 Udo described the problem to his good school friend Rainer.
 Also some weeks later Rainer K. (young electronic technician from Iserlohn) decided to develop the first "Paperless Order Picking".
 Udo was very enthusiastic about the idea.
 A large system with many displays.
 The displays should signal the picking quantity directly at the storage compartment.
 No more paper lists and ballpoint pens!
 "Simple and ingenious!" said Udo.

-So the first Pick by Light with more than 2.200 displays was created, but the task for Rainer and his team was not as easy as they had been thought.
+So the first Pick-by-Light one with over 2,200 advertisements was created, although the task was not as easy as first thought for Rainer and his team.
 But it worked.
-The performance of the system has increased significantly, as the error rate, has fallen to almost zero.
-Do you want too? ... then you've come to the right place!
+The performance of the system has increased significantly, and the error rate has also dropped almost to zero.
+Do you want that too? ... then you've come to the right place!

-In logistics and production, Pick by Light is one of the best and most widely used picking solutions.
-The simple assembly and the flexible conversion possibilities make the system very attractive.
+In logistics and production is Pick-by-Light one of the best and very common picking methods.
+The simple assembly and flexible conversion possibilities make the system very attractive.
 However, with many storage compartments in large warehouses the price is also high.
-Therefore it makes sense to use the system for picking A-articles and to support B- and C-articles with other technologies.
+Therefore it makes sense to use the system for picking A-items and to support B- and C-items with other technologies.